 With car2go Vancouver, you can use cars on-demand or reserve them 24 hours in advance and you can take one-way trips, leaving your rental in any permit only residential on-street parking spot or dedicated car2go parkspot within the operating area.
 Vancouver's other car-share, Zipcar, operates in a similar way, as does the grass-roots cooperative car-share Modo.

-When it comes to getting around Vancouver by car, traffic isn't the only issue--there's also parking to consider.
-Parking in Vancouver can be very expensive: Vancouver parking metres charge up to $6 per hour in high-traffic areas while parking lots charge $2 - $5 per hour.
-There is free street parking in Vancouver, but it can be hard to find.
-Residential areas that abut commercial zones will usually have "permit only" street parking, i.e., street parking only for residents with official parking permits.
+When it comes to getting around Vancouver by car, traffic isn't the only issue—there's also parking to consider.
+Parking in Vancouver can be very expensive and, while there is free street parking in Vancouver, it can be hard to find.
+Residential areas that abut commercial zones will usually have "permit only" street parking—i.e., street parking only for residents with official parking permits.

 Visitors and new residents are often surprised by the popularity of biking in Vancouver.
 Many people use bikes to commute to work and school; downtown Vancouver even has separated bike lanes over bridges and major thoroughfares.
 (You can also combine biking with Vancouver Public Transportation since all buses and rapid transit trains can carry bikes.)